 "Our desire to build pride in place starts with the sense of community that we build in residence.
 The new Thurston provides students with spaces to gather and connect with each other," said Colette Coleman, vice provost for student affairs and dean of students.
+"Students now have access to the collective community through spaces where they can share ideas, worldviews and a commitment to solving the issues of our world today."

-"Students now have access to "Whether we had community space like this or not, you feel like you're part of the community, and that's what makes it so special."
+"Whether we had community space like this or not, you feel like you're part of the community, and that's what makes it so special."